Tomato Jaune Flamme

-This old French variety gives early crops of apricot-coloured, four ounce fruits the size of a golf ball or slightly larger, borne on elongated trusses that bear fruit continuously.
+This famous old French variety gives early crops of apricot-coloured, four ounce fruits the size of a golf ball or slightly larger, borne on elongated trusses that bear fruit continuously.
 It is a fabulous fresh-eating tomato with an explosive, intense flavour that shines through any salad dressing with ease.
 The outer walls are thick and meaty, with just enough juice to provide a full-bodied, citrus-like flavour that surprises all who try it for the first time.
 The yellow-orange skin encloses beautiful red-mottled flesh inside.
 This plant appears resistant to many diseases that normally plague tomatoes.
 The fruits are held in clusters of six to eight.
+And finally, it is the last plant still bearing ripe fruits in our unheated trial greenhose, today is December 11th!
 Indeterminate

 Seeds are surface-sown or covered only slightly.
 Do not allow the soil to dry out.
 Containers are held in warm conditions until sprouts appear, which may take anywhere from 3-10 days.
 Move sprouting plantings immediately to bright light conditions, such as a south-facing window.
 Inadequate light is a frequent cause of failure of young seedlings.
 At about the time of last frost, set out seedlings into pots.
 Remove side-shoots and support the plant.